SamanvayMS/samanvayms.github.io/_pages/about.md

 ## Research Interests:-

-- **Fractal Geometry in Finance** :- Fractal Time Series Analysis with BPE Tokenizers for Improved Montecarlo Asset Pricing
+- **Fractal Geometry in Finance** :- Fractal Time Series Analysis with BPE Tokenizers for Improved Montecarlo Asset Pricing.
-- **Reinforcement Learning Trading Strategies** :- Deep Reinforcement Learning for Portfolio Optimization and medium and high frequency trading
+- **Reinforcement Learning Trading Strategies** :- Deep Reinforcement Learning for Portfolio Optimization and medium and high frequency trading.
-- **Mean Field Games in Finance** :- Mean Field Games for Optimal Portfolio Allocation and Investing Strategies
+- **Mean Field Games in Finance** :- Mean Field Games for Optimal Portfolio Allocation and Investing Strategies.
+- **Generative AI for Finance** :- Generative Adversarial Networks for Synthetic Data Generation in Finance and Trading.